-We also know that Bexley is opposed to garden-division for residential purposes.
-We know this from several local cases where Planning has ensured that any building in a garden intended for residential use was legally tied to the main house as an ancillary to it.
+Bexley is opposed to garden-division for residential purposes.
+We know this from several local cases where Planning has ensured that any building in a garden intended for residential use is legally tied to the main house as an ancillary to it.
 This is not the aim of this application!